CleanTruck.net

 â–¸ Yes, we have testers in our network who perform the more extensive OVI / SAE J1667 smoke opacity testing and visual inspection.
 Can you test our trucks at a job site?

 Yes.
+We do this often and can coordinate to minimize work disruption.
 Can we get a fleet discount?

 â–¸ Yes.
 The testers in our network will work with you on fleet pricing and scheduling.
+Do you offer automated or remote testing?

 Need a test?